 1. How much did you spend on food last month?

 Before you can make a food budget, it’s important to figure out how much you’re currently spending.
 To do this, check your receipts and subtract non-food items from the amount.
+This is the first step to help you save money on food.

 Personal care and household items such as shampoo, laundry detergent and toilet paper should not be accounted for in your food budget.
 Instead, you can put these expenses under your “Personal Care” or “Household Items” spending categories in your monthly budget.